CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Tile Metadata

 Metadata may be assigned to individual tiles.
-Tile metadata is often spatial in nature and can be used to aid traversal algorithms.
+Tile metadata often contains spatial information to optimize traversal algorithms.

+TODO: fix numbers in example

 ```jsonc
 {